boi4/libpfasst-doc/content/open-mpi/_index.md

 </div>

 <div class="alert alert-warning position-static" role="alert">
   Warning: As of May 2023, the implementation (both for C and Fortran) only allows growing and shrinking in a node-wise granularity.
-If, for example, you are running a job on several nodes with 8 reserved processes each, you can only grow and shrink by a multiple 8 processes at once.
+If, for example, you are running a job on several nodes with 8 reserved processes each, you can only grow and shrink by a multiple of 8 processes at once.
 </div>